 “The trade indicators in the ISM suggest that imports are falling faster than exports,” Meckstroth explained.
 “With imports being larger in number than exports (because there is a huge trade deficit), the faster decline in imports suggests an improvement in the trade deficit.
 It is important to remember that while the oil, food, and metal commodity price collapses will lower the dollar value of the trade deficit, the inflation-adjusted trade deficit, which reflects physical volume, will worsen.
 Foreign trade will be a major drag on manufacturing activity and the general economy this year and over the next two years.”

 The ISM Prices Index registered 39 percent in October, which is 1 percentage point higher than in September, indicating a decrease in raw materials prices for the 12th consecutive month.
 In October, 9 percent of respondents reported paying higher prices, 31 percent reported paying lower prices, and 60 percent of supply executives reported paying the same prices as in September.
 A Prices Index above 52.1 percent, over time, is generally consistent with an increase in the Bureau of Labor Statistics (BLS) Producer Price Index for Intermediate Materials.

 “The continued low prices are very uncharacteristic and is still due to the price of oil,” adds Holcomb.
-“This is leading to layoffs and projects being canceled in the oil and petroleum industry.
+“This is leading to layoffs and projects being cancelled in the oil and petroleum industry.
 On the upside, the oil prices make it cheaper to run factories and make products which is leading to higher, healthier profits by the 17 other industries.”